-6 Michael Gold, 'Taken on Board': An evaluation of the influence of employee board-level representatives in company decision-making across Europe, European Journal of Industrial Relations 17(1), 2011 a worker representative had argued against plans for outsourcing using arguments about exchange rates and other market factors that turned out to be right and convinced shareholder board representatives to reject the plans.
+A study based on interviews with worker board representatives in 13 European companies presents a picture of worker representatives making a genuine difference to the way in which decisions are made, with their role contributing to 'the formation of a more balanced corporate strategy'.
+Examples of their influence include cases where the worker representatives had recognised the risks of a merger strategy and had combined with some of the shareholder representatives to defeat the proposal; the rejection of plans for a new office block on grounds of cost; and a situation where a worker representative had argued against plans for outsourcing using arguments about exchange rates and other market factors that turned out to be right and convinced shareholder board representatives to reject the plans.
 The study shows that the influence of worker board representatives is based both on their role as a member of a key stakeholder group with in-depth knowledge of the day to day workings of their company and also on a sophisticated knowledge and understanding of the markets in which their company operates and the economic challenges it faces.
 It also demonstrates that workers do not operate as lone adversarial voices, but often in partnership with others on the board in raising issues of shared interest or concern.